Be Punctual

 New Members

-The type of members who are inducted should be carefully scrutinised Quality and not quantity must be the guiding principle.
+be carefully scrutinised Quality and not quantity must be the guiding principle.
 Essentially, the yardstick should be.

 a.
 How professional is the member